SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ### Refactoring the Terrain

 Let's now refactor a bit the existing code to clean it up and expose some existing but hidden functionality.
-Let us extract the code that accesses `self` and the frame parameters into two other methods that make more intention revealing that we are accessing values in the current frame.
+Let us extract the code that sets the frame parameters into another method.

 ```
 CInterpreter >> tempAt: aSymbol put: anInteger